koel/koel/docs/troubleshooting.md

 Solution: This may sometimes happen with the native PHP streaming method.
 Check [Streaming Music](usage/streaming) for alternatives.

+### You receive a `Multiple licenses found` warning when running `koel:license:status` command

+Solution: Koel Plus only requires one license key.
+If it detects more than one key in the database, the warning will be issued.
+Most of the time this shouldn't cause any problem, but if you're experiencing issues, try emptying the `licenses` table and re-activating your license key.

 ## Reinstalling Koel

 In the worst case scenario, you can always reinstall Koel.
 Although Koel doesn't provide a built-in way to reinstall itself, you can do so manually by following these steps: